Andrew Berry

 In his first stint with the Browns, Berry first worked under Executive Vice President of Football Operations Sashi Brown followed by General Manager John Dorsey.
 He helped lead all talent evaluation efforts for the club, including college prospects and NFL free agents.
 He also helped in overseeing the club's scouting department and worked closely with other high-ranking members of the front office.

 In between his stints with the Browns, Berry served as the Vice President of Football Operations with the Philadelphia Eagles in 2019.
-In his one draft with the Eagles, Philadelphia used a second-round pick on RB Miles Sanders, who went on to lead all NFL rookies in scrimmage yards with 1,327 and set an Eagles rookie rushing record with 818 yards.
+In his one draft with the Eagles, Philadelphia used a second-round pick on RB Miles Sanders, who went on to lead all NFL rookies in scrimmage yards with 1,327, set an Eagles rookie rushing record with 818 yards and later made the Pro Bowl.

 Berry also spent seven seasons (2009-15) in the Indianapolis Colts front office, including his final four as pro scouting coordinator.
 He started with the Colts in 2009 as a scouting assistant and was promoted to pro scout in 2011 before being elevated to pro scouting coordinator in 2012.
 During his time in Indianapolis, the Colts won four AFC South titles, made five postseason appearances and advanced to Super Bowl XLIV.
 From 2009-15, Indianapolis won 67 games, the sixth-most in the NFL during that span.